LarsBehrenberg/testing-copy/content/posts/fourth-impressionist-exhibition.md

       Charpentier and Her Children’ (1878) to the Salon and made the difficult decision to privilege the official exhibition over the Impressionists.
   rightImage:
-    rightImageUrl: /assets/fourth-exhibition-cassatt-woman-bathing.jpg
+    rightImageUrl: /assets/mary-cassatt-woman-with-pearl-necklace.jpg
-    rightImageTitle: Woman Bathing (La Toilette) by Mary Cassatt, 1890-1, is a drypoint and aquatint print.
-A technique she developed in her later career.
+    rightImageTitle: Mary Cassatt's Woman with Pearl Nacklace has a luminous quality that reminds one of Renoir.
 textSections:
   - textTitle: "The Background to Exhibition #4"
     text: >-